Polar Bear, Polar Bear, What Do You Hear?

-Polar Bear, Polar Bear, What Do You Hear? is a 1991 children's picture book, written by Bill Martin, Jr. and it is illustrated by Eric Carle.
-It was published by H. Holt.
+Polar Bear, Polar Bear, What Do You Hear? is a 1991 children's picture book, written by Bill Martin Jr. and illustrated by Eric Carle.
+It was published by Henry Holt and Company.

 Plot

 The book is designed to help toddlers identify wild animals (from the zoo) and the noises they make.
 It features a polar bear, a lion, a hippopotamus, a flamingo, a zebra, a boa constrictor, an elephant, a leopard, a peacock, a walrus, a zoo keeper and some children.

 This is a companion book to Brown Bear, Brown Bear, What Do You See?, published by Carle and Martin in 1967, replacing the earlier text's colours and common animals with sounds and less common animals.